 A Social Cause of Alcohol Addiction

-One reason why alcohol is addictive and frequently misused is because drinking often plays a large role in society.
+Alcohol is addictive and frequently misused because drinking often plays a large role in society.
 It is common for people to drink when celebrating certain events or during other occasions.

 Many Americans try alcohol before they reach the legal drinking age (twenty-one in the United States).
 Some studies have shown that many teenagers start drinking because they observe their parents doing it.
 This is why parents should always talk with their children about drugs and alcohol.